Rocky111245/Flux-A-Custom-Educational-Deep-Learning-Framework/README.md

 This result reveals several key insights:

 1. The gradient of the cost with respect to a weight is proportional to the corresponding input.
-2. Larger inputs lead to larger gradients, causing those weights to be updated more aggressively during learning.
+2. Larger inputs lead to larger gradients, causing those weights_matrix to be updated more aggressively during learning.
 3. The term ∂C/∂Y_i, common to both equations, represents how the cost changes with the neuron's output.
 This term is propagated from later layers in the backpropagation process.

 ## 4. Activation Functions and Non-linearity